.

 For One-Week Teams:

-- Days 2: Basic training, safety briefing and orientation to field sites, begin fieldwork
+• Days 2: Basic training, safety briefing, and orientation to field sites; begin fieldwork.

-- Days 3–5: Excavation and laboratory work
+• Days 3–5: Excavation and laboratory work

-- Day 7: Depart for airport
+• Day 7: Depart for the airport.

-For Two-Week Teams:
+For 13-Day Teams:

-- Days 2: Basic training, safety briefing and orientation to field sites, begin fieldwork
+• Days 2: Basic training, safety briefing, and orientation to field sites; begin fieldwork.

-- Days 3–11: Excavation and laboratory work.
+• Days 3–11: Excavation and laboratory work.
 One day will be spent exploring a nearby town or visiting the vineyard on a recreational day.

-- Day 12: Fieldwork and evening wrap-up
+• Day 12: Fieldwork and evening wrap-up

-- Day 13: Depart for airport
+• Day 13: Depart for the airport.

 POLICIES